aliaks-ei/data-structures/README.md

 # Data structures on Javascript
-Implementation of the most famous data structures on Javascript
+Implementation of the data structures on Javascript